Jjake540/bank-tech-test/README.md

 ### Requirements

 * You should be able to interact with your code via a REPL like IRB or the JavaScript console.
-(You don't need to implement a command line interface that takes input from STDIN.)
+(You don't need to implement a command-line interface that takes input from STDIN.)
 * Deposits, withdrawal.
 * Account statement (date, amount, balance) printing.
-* Data can be kept in memory (it doesn't need to be stored to a database or anything).
+* Data can be kept in memory (it doesn't need to be stored in a database or anything).

 ### Acceptance criteria

-**Given** a client makes a deposit of 1000 on 10-01-2023
+**Given** a client deposits 1000 on 10-01-2023
 **And** a deposit of 2000 on 13-01-2023
 **And** a withdrawal of 500 on 14-01-2023
 **When** she prints her bank statement